 Step 4: Sauté some garlic with red pepper flakes.
 This adds such a nice little kick to the creamy sauce.
-Add white wine and cook down and then add cream, sun dried tomatoes and parmesan and let the sauce slightly thicken then add the chicken back to the pan.
+Add white wine and cook down and then add cream, sun dried tomatoes and parmesan and let the sauce slightly thicken then add the chicken back to the pan. (affiliate)

-More QUICK weeknight dinners
+More QUICK weeknight dinner ideas

 - Queso Chicken takes no thought or energy but is always a winner